-History of the School of Social Service
+History of the National Catholic School of Social Service

-The National Catholic School of Social Service was founded in 1918 under the sponsorship of the National Catholic Welfare Conference to train women for diocesan social service programs and was officially named when it became a two-year graduate school.
+The National Catholic School of Social Service was founded in 1918 under the sponsorship of the National Catholic Welfare Conference to train Catholic women for diocesan social service programs and was officially named when it became a two-year graduate school.
 An autonomous educational institution until 1923, the school then became affiliated with The Catholic University of America.
-The university established its own school of social work to train priests, religious, and lay men in 1934, but in 1947, the men’s and women’s schools merged and have continued as the National Catholic School of Social Service of The Catholic University of America ever since.
+The university established its own school of social work to train priests, religious, and lay men in 1934.
+In 1947, the men’s and women’s schools merged and have continued as the National Catholic School of Social Service of The Catholic University of America ever since.